unparalleled-js/docs-1/developing-connectors/cookbook/connector-building-building-actions.md

 Now that we’ve defined objects schema in methods, we can now start building out our CRUDS actions which will reference the schema methods we have just defined.

 ## Defining config fields
-When dealing with object-based actions, we first need to define something called a configuration fields.
+When dealing with object-based actions, we first need to define something called configuration fields.
 [Configuration fields](https://docs.workato.com/developing-connectors/sdk/config-fields.html) are special input fields that you can define whose answers can dynamically generate other input fields.

 ```ruby
   config_fields: [